CEBRA: The Experimentarium

-The Experimentarium in Hellerup, Denmark, underwent a significant adaptive reuse and renovation from 2011 to 2018, led by CEBRA, with engineering by Orbicon.
-The project transformed the science centre, doubling its exhibition space to include 16 interactive displays, and added a large roof terrace, modern staff facilities with views of the visitor areas, a café, a picnic area, a convention centre, teaching spaces, and workshops.
+The Experimentarium in Hellerup, Denmark, underwent a significant adaptive reuse and renovation from 2011 to 2018 as an adaptive reuse project, led by CEBRA.
+The project repurposed the science centre, doubling its exhibition space to include 16 interactive displays, and added a large roof terrace, modern staff facilities with views of the visitor areas, a café, a picnic area, a convention centre, teaching spaces, and workshops.
 The redesign further transformed the former soft-drink bottling plant and closed-off existing facilities into a welcoming, interactive science centre.
 This change was achieved within the existing building's footprint, requiring the expansion to be carried out within and above the original structure.

-Covered in 10 tons of cobber, the widely recognised Helix staircase is a key feature of the Experimentarium, named one of the world’s most spectacular staircases by The Architectural Digest.
+Covered in 10 tons of cobber, the widely recognised Helix staircase is a key feature of the Experimentarium, named one of the world's most spectacular staircases by The Architectural Digest.
 Spiralling through four floors of cafes, terraces, and exhibition spaces, the staircase's shape is inspired by a DNA chain, reflecting scientific development.

 The Experimentarium was inaugurated in February 2017.
 The same year, the adaptive reuse of the Experimentarium was shortlisted at the World Architecture Festival.